 I am quite possibly in love with really good Colombian coffee.
 There is nothing more exquisite to me than starting my day with a V60 of our 'Finca El Mirador'.
 I feel as connected to the flavour that is evident in the cup as I do to the farmer who produced it.
-We are privileged to have forged such good a friendship with our friends at 'The Green Collection' who preside over the shipping of our farmers coffee and the delivery to our Roastery, making sure throughout that fair prices are paid along the way combined with a bonus of their estimated sales profits being shared with producers before any containers should leave.
+We are privileged to have forged such good a friendship with our friends at 'The Green Collection'.
+They preside over the shipping of our farmers coffee and the delivery to our Roastery.
+Making sure throughout that fair prices are paid along the way.
+While also ensuring that a bonus of their estimated sales profits being shared with producers. before any containers should leave.

-I find it fascinating that our farmer 'Maria Trujillo' owner of Finca El Mirador is able to produce a second cropping of cherries during the last 6 months, having already managed to take half of her first harvest just four months earlier.
-The first micro lot we received consisted of three 35kg bags and now we are about to reload with half of the the second half of her crop - Another three bags!
-Colombia has this amazing multi climate ability for one farmer to be still awaiting the ripening cherries while his neighbour in the next door valley might be well advanced with his drying process.
+I find it fascinating that our farmer 'Maria Trujillo' owner of Finca El Mirador is able to produce a second cropping of cherries during the last 6 months.
+After having already managed to take half of her first harvest just four months earlier.
+The first micro lot we received consisted of three 35kg bags.
+Now we are about to reload with half of the the second half of her crop - Another three bags!
+Colombia has this amazing multi climate ability for one farmer to be still awaiting the ripening cherries.
+Meanwhile, his neighbour in the next door valley might be well advanced with his drying process.

-This is why it is so important not just for my own conscience but also for the continuity of quality, that we send back a percentage of every bag sale of Maria's coffee we make from our Roastery direct to her account, giving her complete visibility and knowledge as to which Roaster has taken her produce, as it is so interesting and important for us to know where and from whom it has come from.
-This is incentivises both sides to want to work together in order to give the end user the best possible coffee experience, with clarity of conscience becoming one of the most important and sustainable flavour notes within the cup.
+It is so important not just for my own conscience but also for the continuity of quality, that we send back a percentage of every bag sale of Maria's coffee we make from our Roastery direct to her account.
+This gives her complete visibility and knowledge as to which Roaster has taken her produce.
+As it is so interesting and important for us to know where and from whom it has come from.
+This incentivises both sides to want to work together.
+Giving the end user the best possible coffee experience.
+Importantly, clarity of conscience then becomes one of the most important and sustainable flavour notes within the cup.